timbueschinghslu/mlops_p2/README.md

 ```sh
 docker run --rm --env-file .env mlops_p2
 ```
 This command executes the training script with default hyperparameters as specified in the `CMD` instruction of the Dockerfile.
 The best hyperparameters from the project 1 are set as default values.
+The .env file is used to pass the Weights and Biases API key to the container.

+Important:
+- The `--rm` flag removes the container after the training run is finished.
+If you want to keep the container for debugging purposes, you can remove this flag.
+- To successfully run the docker container in GitHub Codespaces choose the machine with 4 Cores and 16GB of RAM.

 ### Passing Custom Hyperparameters
 You can override the default hyperparameters by specifying them in the `docker run` command: